+CORE CURRICULUM

+Course title: P ELECTIVE

+ELECTIVE

-CORE CURRICULUM COURSE TITLE: POLYMERIC NANO-OBJECTS: SYNTHESES, CHARACTERIZATIONS AND APPLICATIONS ELECTIVE TAUGHT HOURS 18 STUDENT WORKLOAD 48 ECTS CREDITS 1 Semester 8
+TAUGHT HOURS STUDENT WORKLOAD ECTS CREDITS

+18 48 1 SEMESTER 8

 Currently, nano-objects based on polymers are widely used in various applications including nanomedicine, food, and cosmetics.
 The advanced chemical and physical properties of (co)polymers allow preparing smart nano-objects with large set of morphologies (spherical micelles, worm-like micelles, and vesicles) responding to external stimuli (pH, light, and temperature).
 In addition, the novel methodologies of self-assembly make such nano-objects more attractive for large scale production.
 The main objective of this teaching module is to present the recent research progress in the field of formulation of polymeric nano-objects.
 Processes that can be upgraded to an industrial scale will be favored.
 The physico-chemical characterization (light scattering and microscopy) of nano-objects will be also presented.